alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 })

 // Get current book title
-console.log(book.title)
+// This executes the getter method for "title" console.log(book.title)
 // Output:
 // 'Six of Crows'

 // Get current book author
-console.log(book.author)
+// This executes the getter method for "author" console.log(book.author)
 // Output:
 // 'Leigh Bardugo'

-// Get current book publication date console.log(book.pubDate)
+// Get current book publication date
+// This executes the getter method for "pubDate" console.log(book.pubDate)
 // Output:
 // 'February 6, 2018'

 // Change book data
-book.title = 'Red Rising'
+// This executes the setter method for "title" book.title = 'Red Rising'
-book.author = 'Pierce Brown'
+// This executes the setter method for "author" book.author = 'Pierce Brown'
-book.pubDate = 'January 28, 2014'
+// This executes the setter method for "pubDate" book.pubDate = 'January 28, 2014'

 // Get new book title
-console.log(book.title)
+// This executes the getter method for "title" again console.log(book.title)
 // Output:
 // 'Red Rising'

 // Get new book author
-console.log(book.author)
+// This executes the getter method for "author" again console.log(book.author)
 // Output:
 // 'Pierce Brown'

-// Get new book publication date console.log(book.pubDate)
+// Get new book publication date
+// This executes the getter method for "pubDate" again console.log(book.pubDate)
 // Output:
 // 'January 28, 2014'